kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ## Handle Events

-Here we are registering to events from Hkube.
+Here we are registering to events from HKube.
 Each event has a specific handler, as described below.

 ```hkube-tabs